 - Record your off-road adventures

-- Reduce insurance disputes
+- Potentially reduce insurance disputes

 With so much value packed into a small device, it makes sense to install it properly whether that means rolling up your sleeves or letting an expert handle it.